vincent8264/car-brand-recog/README.md

 Uses retinanet_resnet50_fpn_v2 to detect cars in the input image, for its balance between accuracy and computational needs.
 All objects that are detected as labels "car" and "truck" are considered as cars.
 This is because pick-ups, which most people would call them "cars", are in the "truck" class in the COCO dataset.
 Unfortunately, this causes other actual "trucks" like semis to be included.

-The cars in the images then pass through some checks to filter out cars that are:
+The cars in the images then go through additional checks to filter out those that are:
 - Too close to the border
 - Too small
 - Blocked by other cars